7 best Australia cruise lines to explore the coast

 - Wide choice of stateroom options, including the Royal Suite Class that comes with your own personal butler.

-- Impressive entertainment, from synchronized swimming shows to photo ops with characters from “Madagascar” and “Kung Fu Panda”.
+- Impressive entertainment, from synchronised swimming shows to photo ops with characters from “Madagascar” and “Kung Fu Panda”.

 - Available dining options: Dynamic Dining Choice allows you to eat at your restaurant of choice anytime you want.
 Sample comfort foods at the American Icon Grill or try Jamie Oliver’s Italian.
 For something casual, build your own hot dogs at Dog House while The Grande Restaurant will satisfy the most sophisticated taste buds.